Directory of U.S. Military Rockets and Missiles

 Beginning in January 2003, Northrop Grumman developed a repackaged version of their BAT (Brilliant Anti-Tank) guided anti-armour submunition, which can be deployed by suitably modified Hunters.
 The first modified BATs and Hunters were delivered to the U.S. Army in March 2003, and in April 2005 the designation MQ-5A was allocated to RQ-5As modified for weapons delivery.

 In 2003, Northrop Grumman purchased the Hunter program from TRW.
-Subsequently, the company developed the MQ-5B, a Hunter variant which has been further optimized for the multi-mission role.
+Subsequently, the company developed the MQ-5B, a Hunter variant which was further optimized for the multi-mission role.
 It first flew in July 2005.
-The MQ-5B has a longer center-wing section, increasing the span by about 1.5 m (5 ft).
-This ensures proper clearance of the landing gear when dropping the BAT weapon.
-Additionally, the longer wing provides for a higher ceiling, and holds more fuel for increased endurance.
-The MQ-5B is also fitted with improved avionics and Mercedes Benz heavy-fuel engines.
-The U.S. Army has ordered 18 MQ-5B aircraft, which are expected to remain in service until at least 2009.
+The MQ-5B had a longer center-wing section, increasing the span by about 1.5 m (5 ft).
+This ensured proper clearance of the landing gear when dropping the BAT weapon.
+Additionally, the longer wing provided for a higher ceiling, and held more fuel for increased endurance.
+The MQ-5B was also fitted with improved avionics and Mercedes Benz heavy-fuel engines.
+The U.S. Army eventually procured at least 20 MQ-5B systems.

-Northrop Grumman has also developed a modified version of BAT called Viper Strike.
-This guided bomb replaces the BAT's acoustic/infrared seeker system with a laser seeker, making the Viper Strike a precision guided weapon suitable for urban combat.
-By early 2005, two MQ-5A Hunters and about a dozen Viper Strike munitions were deployed for combat operations in Iraq.
-Further optimizations of the Hunter/Viper Strike system are under development.
+Northrop Grumman had also developed a modified version of BAT called Viper Strike.
+This guided bomb replaced the BAT's acoustic/infrared seeker system with a laser seeker, making the Viper Strike a precision guided weapon suitable for urban combat.
+In early 2005, two MQ-5A Hunters and about a dozen Viper Strike munitions were deployed for combat operations in Iraq.

 Specifications